Spafax

-Spafax is an international travel media network.
-They provide content technology and media assets at scale for airlines along with licensing rights to movies, TV, audio, and video games for use in airline in-flight entertainment (IFE) systems.
+Spafax is an international travel media network which provides content technology and media assets at scale for airlines, along with licensing rights to movies, TV, audio and video games for use in airline in-flight entertainment (IFE) systems.

-Spafax was founded in London in 1985 and is now part of WPP Group PLC, in the Specialist Communications & PR division with over a dozen offices around the world.
+Spafax was founded in London in 1985 and is now part of WPP Group PLC, in the Specialist Communications & PR division.

 History

 Spafax started as Bath Spa Factors in Bath, England in the 1930s as a garage servicing Rolls-Royce and Bentley cars.
 From there, they evolved into a parts distributor with a European network.
 In order to communicate with the sales force, Bath Spa Factors decided to take advantage of Betamax to create films with local talents, from there a film division was born.
 Spafax Television was one of the earliest customized programme producers that built up a blue chip client base that included the likes of Reuters and Marconi.
 And then, Duncan Hilleary, one of Spafax's earliest contributors, arrived on the scene in 1986 and pitched a plan for an airline network.

 He and filmmaker Jeremy Hunter partnered with the newly named Spafax Airline Network resulted in a contract to produce advertising and video productions for British Airways.
 The video production, a monthly magazine-style program called The World Traveler Show featuring different locations around the world, led to contracts with different airlines, including Singapore and Northwest.